marcoalsina/araucaria/README.md

 ### Install with http

-Alternatively, you can download the source code and install ``araucaria`` directly.
+Alternatively, you can download the source code and install ``araucaria`` by executing the following commands in a  `terminal`:
-Open up a `terminal` and execute the following commands:

 ```console
 name@machine:~$ wget https://github.com/marcoalsina/araucaria/archive/master.zip